dvhar/rog/README.md

 ## Formatting

+- `-z NUM` — Print a spacer line with an incrementing counter after `NUM` seconds of no output
 - `-r F1,F2,...` — Remove fields matching `key=value` from output
 - `-m THEME` — Syntax highlighting theme (13 themes available; use `-c` to disable)
 - `-u` — Truncate lines to terminal width